 Alpha GPC 150mg – Studies show that Alpha GPC can increase cognitive improvement in Alzheimer’s dementia.
 Now, does that translate over to people who don’t have Alzheimer’s?
 Examine also has other notable studies that prove the effectiveness of Alpha GPC, making it a solid addition to the ingredients list.

 Huperzine A 50mcg – This is becoming a more common ingredient in supplements to aid in focus.
 Huperzine-A is a compound extracted from the herbs of the Huperziceae family.
 It increases acetylcholine, which aids neurotransmitters that are involved in muscle contractions.

 AstraGin® 25 mg – AstraGin® is a 100 percent natural compound composed of highly purified saponins isolated from the Astragalus membranaceus and Panax notoginseng plants, which are shown to help with absorption.
 In short, it’s a specialized iteration of piperine.
 According to the AstraGin website, it is recommended at 50mg a day.

 This supplement only comes in one flavor (cherry limeade).
 One reviewer online mentioned it tasted more like cherry than limeade.

 This supplement only comes in one flavors (cherry limeade), one reviewer online mentioned it tasted more cherry then limeade comparing to fruit punch flavor that you commonly see in other pre workouts.

 - Great taste — mixes well, no clumps or grainy texture.

 - No caffeine crash — no stimulants equals no crash after your workout.

-- A few of the ingredients could be dosed a bit higher, but overall this looks like it will be a good combo.
+- A few of the ingredients could be dosed a bit higher, but overall a good combo.